Ministry of Science (Spain)

 The Ministry of Science, Innovation and Universities (MICIU) is the department of the Government of Spain responsible for developing and implementing the government policy on scientific research, technological development and innovation in all sectors.
-In particular, MICIU is responsible for research, technological development and innovation competencies in space matters, including representation and participation in European Union and International organizations.
-It is also responsible for the university policy.
+The MICIU is also responsible for the space and university policies and it represents Spain before the European Union and other international organizations within its competence, in coordination with the Ministry of Foreign Affairs.

-Unlike other government areas such as education or health, in Spain the General State Administration and the regions share the responsibilities in the promotion of scientific and technical research, with the State being responsible for general coordination in this area.
+In Spain, the General State Administration and the regions share the responsibilities in the promotion of scientific and technical research, with the State being responsible for general coordination in this area.
 In this regard, the Constitutional Court has reiterated its doctrine in relation to State coordination, denying that it can reach such a degree of specificity and development that it leaves the powers of the Spanish regions empty of content, and a balance of powers must be guaranteed.
 This coordination is carried out through the Scientific, Technological and Innovation Policy Council (CPCTI).